puma13992/cinematography/README.md

 - **Add a glossary item**

-  - Users can add a glossary item by clicking the 'Add glossary item' button on the glossary page.
+  - Authenticated users can add a glossary item by clicking the 'Add glossary item' button on the glossary page.
   - After clicking the button, the 'Add a glossary item' form will appear.
   - Users will need to enter a title and content, so no field can be blank.
   - Titles are converted to capital letters.